Britain records 53,945 COVID-19 cases, highest since July | Health

 - United Kingdom

+Prime Minister Boris Johnson, who received his booster shot on Thursday, lifted COVID-19 restrictions in England in July, and is bidding to withstand the winter relying mainly on booster vaccine doses rather than lockdowns.
+"We've done 18.6 million booster jabs in this country, so we're building ever higher the wall of protection, whatever Omicron may or may not be able to do," he said.

 However, he has reintroduced mandatory mask-wearing in shops and on transport out of concern over the Omicron variant.
-There have been 32 confirmed cases of Omicron so far, and Johnson has also introduced travel curbs in order to slow its spread while work is done to understand the full implications of the variant.
+There have been 42 confirmed cases of Omicron so far, with UKHSA reporting 10 further cases on Thursday.
+Johnson has also introduced travel curbs in order to slow its spread while work is done to understand the full implications of the variant.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)